BOOM Festival

-BOOM Festival was a rock music festival held annually throughout SFR Yugoslavia between 1972 and 1978.
-The festival was held for the first time in 1972 in Ljubljana, and for the last time in 1978 in Novi Sad.
+BOOM Festival was a rock music festival held annually throughout SFR Yugoslavia between 1971 and 1978.
+The festival was held for the first time in 1971 in Maribor and for the last time in 1978 in Novi Sad.
 The festival featured numerous prominent acts of the Yugoslav rock scene, and five various artists live albums were recorded on various editions of the festival.
 Most of the editions of the festival were sponsored by the League of Socialist Youth of Yugoslavia.